 The film loses Cutter and Mo’s baby – a crucial motivation for all three central characters in the novel – but the biggest change is the excision of the roadtrip Cutter and Bone make from Santa Barbara to the suspect tycoon’s headquarters deep in Ozark country, which constitutes the final, feverishly, bluntly bleak third of the book.

 So where Thornburg’s book follows corruption spread across America, the film stays intensely focused on Santa Barbara, until the locale becomes a bright, guilty character in its own right.

 Carried on Jack Nitzsche’s most haunting score – thin, eerily poignant themes played on zither and glass harmonica, the music captures the melancholy sense of something dying in the sweet Southern California air – Cutter’s Way is a movie you want to play over and over again, like a record.
 A film of regrets, unfulfilled potential, stray details, blurry 3AM conversations.
 It has its own look – the entire film takes place either in wan afternoon sunlight or thick, muggy night, the white parade horses glimpsed like ghosts – and it keeps its own pace, revolving slowly, lazily around the trio until the very end, when it suddenly shifts gears and gallops straight over the edge.

-That ending is changed from Thornburg, but it’s abrupt, bleakly ambiguous and utterly right.
+That ending is changed from Thornburg, yes: but it’s abrupt, bleakly ambiguous and utterly right.
 A layered mystery, moving to tragedy through sweet Californian sunlight, it’s the Chinatown of the 1980s, no less.
 Put it on your radar.